Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

  }
 ```

-indicating that the initial insolvency was a severe underestimate, allowing an inflation in voting power of `4,152,241`.
-When translated into the dollar equivalent of LQTY, this results in millions of dollars worth of possible inflation in voting power.
+indicating that the initial insolvency was a severe underestimate, allowing a possible inflation in voting power of `4152241824275924884020518 / 1e18 = 4,152,241`.
+When translated into the dollar equivalent of LQTY, **this results in millions of dollars worth of possible inflation in voting power**.

 It's worth noting that if we let Echidna run for even longer, we would see that it subsequently inflates the voting power even further as was done in the engagement, which demonstrated an inflation in the range of hundreds of millions of dollars.

-This is a common dilemma that must be faced when using optimization mode as it can often find continuously larger and larger values, but typically there is a point where the value is sufficiently maximized to prove a given severity (in this case, for example, maximizing any further wouldn't increase the severity as the value above already demonstrates a critical severity issue).
+The dilemma of when to stop a test run is a common one when using optimization mode as it can often find continuously larger and larger values the longer you allow the fuzzer to run.
+Typically however there is a point of diminishing returns where the value is sufficiently maximized to prove a given severity.
+In this case, for example, maximizing any further wouldn't increase the severity as the value above already demonstrates a critical severity issue.

 > For more info about how to generate a shrunken reproducer with optimization mode see [this section](../writing_invariant_tests/optimizing_broken_properties.md)

-So what was originally thought to just be a precision loss of 1 wei really turned out to be one second for all stake for each initiative, meaning that this value is very large once you start having a large amount of voting power and many seconds have passed.
+So what was originally thought to just be a precision loss of 1 second really turned out to be one second for all stake for each initiative, meaning that this value is very large once you have a large amount of voting power and many seconds have passed.
 This could then be applied to every initiative, inflating voting power even further.

 ## Conclusion

 Fundamentally, a global property breaking should be a cause for pause, which you should use to reflect and consider further how the system works.
-Then you can determine the severity of the broken property using the three steps we showed above: an exact check, an exact check with bounds, and optimization mode.
+Then you can determine the severity of the broken property using the three steps shown above: an exact check, an exact check with bounds, and optimization mode.

 More generally, if you can't use an exact check to check your property and have to use greater than or less than instead, you can refactor the implementation into an optimization mode test to determine what the maximum possible difference is.

-## Next Steps
+## Next steps

 This concludes the Recon bootcamp.
 You should now be ready to take everything you've learned here and apply it to real-world projects to find bugs with invariant testing.